unionai-oss/pandera/docs/source/polars.md

 ```

 This syntax is nice because it's clear what's happening just from reading the
 code.
-Pandera schemas serve as an apparent point in the method chain that
+Pandera schemas serve as a clear point in the method chain where the data
-materializes data.
+is materialized.

 However, if you don't mind a little magic 🪄, you can set the
-`PANDERA_VALIDATION_DEPTH` variable to `SCHEMA_AND_DATA` to
+`PANDERA_VALIDATION_DEPTH` environment variable to `SCHEMA_AND_DATA` to
 validate data-level properties on a `polars.LazyFrame`.
 This will be equivalent
 to the explicit code above: